SeyiKayode/msc-helm-app/README.md

 - there are 2 methods to create the cloudformation template

 - 1st Method -->
-- to create these resources the aws cli, configure your aws user profile with the command "aws configure --profile $YOUR_NAME"
+- to create these resources using the aws cli, configure your aws user profile with the command "aws configure --profile $YOUR_NAME"
 - $YOUR_NAME is the name you want to use to configure your aws cli profile
 - create a file named "resources-configuration/ecr_eks_template/ecr_eks_template.json" and write the environment parameters in it (i gitignored my json parameter file but check the sample_parameter.json to see how it looks like and fill the ParameterValue), cd into this directory "resources-configuration/ecr_eks_template/", run "chmod +x ecr_eks_template.sh", inside the "ecr_eks_template.sh" file change "export AWS_PROFILE=kayode" into "export AWS_PROFILE=$YOUR_NAME" then run "./ecr_eks_template.sh"

 - 2nd Method -->
-- to create these resources using the aws console, go to cloudformation and use the "resources-configuration/ecr_eks_template/ecr_eks_template.yaml" file to create a cloudformation stack
+- to create these resources using the aws console, go to cloudformation and use the "resources-configuration/ecr_eks_template/ecr_eks_template.yaml" file to create a cloudformation stack and supply the environment parameters
 - the resources will be created and ready for use

 # Create helm chart for microservice application